NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information: Abstract

 \section{Abstract}

 Bayesian optimization (BO) is effective for expensive black-box problems but remains challenging in high dimensions.
-We propose NeST-BO, a local BO method that targets the Newton step by jointly learning gradient and Hessian information with Gaussian process surrogates, and selecting evaluations via a one-step lookahead bound on Newton-step error.
-We show that this bound (and hence the step error) contracts with batch size, so NeST-BO directly inherits inexact-Newton convergence: global progress under mild stability assumptions and quadratic local rates once steps are sufficiently accurate.
-To scale, we optimize the acquisition in low-dimensional subspaces (e.g., random embeddings or learned sparse subspaces), reducing the dominant cost of learning curvature from $O(d^2)$ to $O(m^2)$ with $m \ll d$ while preserving step targeting.
-Across high-dimensional synthetic and real-world problems, including cases with thousands of variables and unknown active subspaces, NeST-BO consistently yields faster convergence and lower regret than state-of-the-art local and high-dimensional BO baselines.
+We propose NeST-BO, a curvature-aware local BO method that targets a (modified) Newton step by jointly learning gradient and Hessian information with Gaussian process (GP) surrogates, and selecting evaluations via a one-step lookahead bound on the Newton-step error.
+We show that this bound contracts with batch size, so NeST-BO drives the step error to zero; in well-behaved neighborhoods it recovers the fast local convergence behavior of inexact/modified Newton methods, while standard safeguards support global convergence to stationary points.
+To improve scaling with problem dimension, we optimize the acquisition in low-dimensional embedded subspaces (random or learned), reducing the dominant cost of learning curvature from $O(d^2)$ to $O(m^2)$ with $m \ll d$ while preserving step targeting.
+Across high-dimensional synthetic and real-world problems, including cases with thousands of variables and unknown active subspaces, NeST-BO consistently yields faster convergence and better final values than state-of-the-art local and high-dimensional BO baselines.